diwanmuhamad/neuronet-dao/README.md

 ### Overview

-The marketplace uses the Internet Computer's native ICP ledger for all payment transactions with a **direct transfer system**.
+The marketplace uses the Internet Computer's native ICP ledger for all payment transactions with a **client-initiated transfer system**.
 This provides:

 - **Real ICP payments**: Users pay with actual ICP tokens directly from their wallet
 - **Decentralized transactions**: All payments are recorded on the ICP blockchain
 - **Transparent fees**: Platform fees and creator payments are handled transparently
 - **Secure transfers**: Leverages ICP's built-in security and consensus
 - **No deposit required**: Users can purchase items directly with their wallet balance

-**Note**: The deposit/withdrawal system has been **disabled** in favor of direct ICP transfers for a simpler user experience.

 ### Local Development Configuration